Tummy Tuck procedure in Jupiter, Boca Raton, and Miami FL

 After surgery, the abdominal area may be swollen and uncomfortable, but pain medication can ease discomfort.
 We give our patients their prescriptions prior to surgery, so they can properly prepare for their recovery.
-Dr. Rankin and Dr. Dev takes pain control very seriously and uses every method at his disposal to reduce your pain, including providing a pain pump which releases Novocaine into the affected area for three days.
+Our doctors takes pain control very seriously and use every method at their disposal to reduce your pain, including providing a pain pump which releases Novocaine into the affected area for three days.

 The time it takes to heal from tummy tuck depends on the physical condition of the patient prior to surgery.
 While some patients return to work in two weeks, others find that it takes longer to resume normal activities comfortably.

 What Does Tummy Tuck Cost?

 The cost of tummy tuck varies by patient, which includes all costs — facility fees, anesthesia and surgical fees.
 We also perform blood work and EKGs in our own office (if necessary) during your pre-op stage, as this helps you avoid making an additional trip to another facility.
 We try to make the process as smooth as possible for our patients.

 Financing Tummy Tuck